MatthewGammon/Albion-Player-Info/README.md

+# Important Info
+This is a hobby project being built by an aspiring developer.
+It is unlikely that this project will ever be used by the public, but instead is being developed for personal and possible internal guild use.

+Any feedback and/or contributions are welcomed!

 # Project Goals

 This project will be a full stack web application that consumes both third party APIs and custom endpoints.